jamesgpearce/confess/README.md

 confess.js to perform, but right now it can only be <code>'manifest'</code>, the default.

+This loads the page, then searches the DOM (and the CSS) for references to any external resources that the app needs.

 The results go to stdout, but of course you can pipe it to a file.
 If you want to create a cache manifest for an app, this is typically called
 <code>app.manifest</code>: